PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 use "binmode" on a file, however, you can usually "seek" and "tell"

-with arbitrary values in safety.
+with arbitrary values safely.

-A common misconception in socket programming is that "\n" eq "\012"
+A common misconception in socket programming is that "\n eq \012"

 everywhere.
 When using protocols such as common Internet protocols,